tnichols217/notes-old/APLang/Speech.md

 - Windows update?
 - Why does my storage just slowly fill up and run out?
 - Random BSOD?
-- Why can I on
+- Why can I only change like one color in the whol

 ---
 ### **Conclusion**